lt_initdb — database instance initialization tool, it creates a new LightDB database instance

 --locale=locale

-Sets the default locale for the database cluster.
+Sets the default locale for the database instance.
 If this

 option is not specified, the locale is inherited from the